oortsang/jaxhps-scattering/docs/Examples.rst

    python examples/hp_convergence_2D_problems.py --DtN --ItI

 The example problems being solved are a Dirichlet problem with variable coefficients (DtN case) and a variable-coefficient Helmholtz problem with a Robin boundary condition (ItI case).
-Plotting the results should show convergence of the :math:`\ell_\infty` error at rate :math:`O(h^{p-2})`.
+Plotting the results should show convergence of the :math:`\ell_\infty` error at rate :math:`O(h^{p-2})`, where :math:`h` is the side length of the leaves of the discretization tree.

 High-wavenumber scattering problem
 ------------------------------------